 In my hasty hospital bag packing that morning, I hadn’t even thought to include a going-home outfit for the baby – the baby that was most definitely going to be born that day, no question about it, if my contractions had anything to say about it.
 We managed to throw a onesie and a pair of footed jammies into my bag before my co-worker finally arrived, and back to the hospital we went.
 I sat in the backseat so as to not totally freak her out with my hoo-hoo-hoo breathing, as she was most definitely nervous about having to transport a woman in active labor, like some scene out of a movie.

 By the time we arrived at the hospital, I almost could not walk through the contractions, having to brace myself against walls, doorways, and the elevator the nine floors up to my doctor’s office.
 Again, we had to wait a bit before seeing the doctor, but once she finally came into the exam room to re-check me, it was a matter of minutes before I was on my way to labor and delivery, because in just two hours, I had progressed to 7 centimeters dilated!
 Most women are admitted to the hospital when 4 or 5 centimeters dilated, and that’s when they typically administer an epidural.
 The doctor asked if I thought I could still walk myself to labor and delivery – across two sky bridges to an entirely different building on another block – and at first, I said sure, I think so.
 But then Roth, always the voice of reason, quickly chimed in and said no, why don’t you let them take you in the wheelchair?
 Fine, OK.
 And off we went.
+Click on the following if you want to find accessories for your wheelchair to make it much more comfortable ride.

 The next 45 minutes were mostly a blur, but basically I was admitted, braceleted, IV’d, and epiduraled all during that time.
 I felt maybe three more contractions before I was finally able to lie in the hospital bed and relax for a bit.
 By then, it was 3 p.m., and my nurse (a lovely, lovely lady from South Africa named Gina) predicted I would deliver the baby within the 7 p.m. hour.
 We were finally able to make a few phone calls to let our parents know what was happening.
 My mom planned to fly to Seattle the next morning.
 I managed to send a message out to the blogosphere via Twitter, which I’m sure was quite a surprise to some, to read that I was suddenly in labor.